 As one of the few animals that can thrive in this arid desert environment, pocket mice are also an important link in the White Sands food chain.
 They’re a food source for many predators that live in or around the dunes.
 Coyotes, owls, snakes, kit foxes, bobcats, badgers, and even leopard lizards and pallid bats have been known to munch on mice.

-Clearly then, predation is a major threat to our resident rodents.
+Clearly, predation is a major threat to our resident rodents.
 So what can they do?
-Some stay in shrubbier areas of the monument outside the dunefield, where there’s more cover and their typically light brown coats better match the soil.
+Some stay in shrubbier areas of the park outside the dunefield, where there’s more cover and their typically light brown coats better match the soil.
 Others adapt.

 The Apache pocket mouse (Perognathus flavescens Apachii), a subspecies of the aforementioned plains pocket mouse, adapted to snow-white sand found in the park.
 Over time, they evolved to be almost white in color!
 How?
 Well, here in the glaring white sand dunes, lighter colored mice are harder to see.
 These mice are less likely to be eaten and more likely to survive and pass on their light-colored genes.
 Over time, this natural selection caused the Apache pocket mouse population in the dunes to become lighter and lighter.
 Finally, it resulted in the white camouflage we see today.
 Apache pocket mice aren’t the only ones to develop a white color; other animals at White Sands, like insects and lizards, have done the same.
 So, pocket mice here at White Sands National Park are not just an important species, but also one of many unique animals that call this park their home.